Overview

 Item 2 Summary of Material Changes

-Form ADV Part 2 requires registered investment advisers to amend their brochure when information
+ADV Part 2 requires registered investment advisers to amend their brochure when information

 becomes materially inaccurate.
 If there are any material changes to an adviser's disclosure brochure,

-the adviser is required to notify you and provide you with a description of the material changes.
+we are required to notify you and provide you with a description of the material changes.

-changes to report:
+changes to report.

 2